DataDog/documentation/content/en/data_streams/live_messages.md

 ### Setup

-1. Enable [dynamic instrumentation][1] on the services you want to use this feature on.
+1. Enable [Dynamic Instrumentation][1] on the services you want to use this feature on.

    <div class="alert alert-info">
    Dynamic Instrumentation requires <a href="/agent/remote_config/">Remote Configuration</a>.